Week 3 in November - FREE Lesson Plans

 Read my full blog post about geometry HERE to learn more.

-I love guided reading time!
-I do this in small groups, and this is truly where the magic happens.
+I do this in small groups, and this is truly where the magic happens with fluency and comprehension.

 You can give 1:1 attention, move quickly or slowly and really “move” kids in small groups.